jflorian/doubledog-koji/README.md

 default is for no plugins to be enabled.

 ##### `traceback`
-Determines how much detail about exceptions is reported to the client (via faults).
-The `'extended'` format is intended for debugging only and should NOT be used in production, since it may contain sensitive information.
+A [Koji::Traceback](#kojitraceback-data-type) value that determines how much detail about exceptions is reported to the client (via faults).
 The default is `'normal'`.
-One of:

-* `'normal'` - a basic traceback (format\_exception)
-* `'extended'` - an extended traceback (format\_exc\_plus)
-* `'message'` - no traceback, just the error message

 ##### `web_url`
 The prefix the Koji Hub is to use when providing content references for access